diskettejs/vex/README.md

 # @diskette/vex

-A TypeScript-first build tool for [@vanilla-extract](https://vanilla-extract.style/) that leverages your existing `tsconfig.json` configuration.
+A TypeScript build tool that respects your existing TS configuration and project structure, with first-class support for [@vanilla-extract](https://vanilla-extract.style/) files (`.css.ts` and `.css.js`).

 ## Installation